-Although comfortable, I have struggled some with the tongue of the shoe.
-The tongue is made of a thin, rubbery type of material with mesh on both sides.
+Although comfortable, I have struggled with the tongue of the shoe.
+The tongue is thin, rubbery material with mesh on both sides.
 The mesh allows for more breathability in this area of the shoe.
 Initially, the tongue pinched my foot on steep inclines, and while the pinch has lessened as I have used the shoe, there is still a slight pinch.

 Speedgoat 4 – Performance

 The Speedgoat 4 get’s high marks for traction and grip.
 The Vibram Megagrip outsole and zonal rubber placement, combined with the 5mm lugs, handle just about any technical terrain.
-The only time I’ve had any slippage is on a very muddy trail with small loose rock.
+I’ve only had any slippage on a muddy trail with small, loose rocks.
 Mud will still pack into the treads, which results in less grip if there is also a lot of rock.

-HOKA states that improved, lighter foam makes the Speedgoat 4’s more responsive, but I did not notice much of a difference from their predecessors or the Challengers.
-These shoes perform well in all types of conditions, but they are not made for speed.
+HOKA states that improved, lighter foam makes the Speedgoat 4’s more responsive, but I did not notice much difference from their predecessors or the Challengers.
+These shoes perform well in all conditions but are not made for speed.

 HOKA Speedgoat 4 – Protection

-In my opinion, protection is a combination of factors like cushion, toe protection, plates, etc. Several reviews state protection is one of the strengths of the Speedgoats, and while the EVA foam in the midsole and bottom of the shoe is superior to other shoes, there is no other protection.
+I think protection combines factors like cushion, toe protection, plates, etc. Several reviews state protection is one of the strengths of the Speedgoats, and while the EVA foam in the midsole and bottom of the shoe is superior to other shoes, there is no other protection.

-The mesh uppers have laminate overlays, but there is no additional protection on the shoe’s sides or toe.
-For my purposes, the thick EVA foam is adequate since it keeps my foot off the ground and provides so much cushion.
-An exception is in especially rocky areas like traversing rock slides or small boulder fields out west.
-In these instances, it would be good to have more side and toe protection.
+The mesh uppers have laminate overlays, but there is no additional protection on the shoe’s sides or toes.
+The thick EVA foam is adequate for me since it keeps my foot off the ground and provides so much cushion.
+An exception is especially rocky areas like traversing rock slides or small boulder fields out west.
+Having more side and toe protection in these instances would be good.

-The one area that I find challenging in the Speedgoat 4’s is stability.
+Stability is one area that I find challenging in the Speedgoat 4’s.
 I enjoy wearing these shoes on the western trails and where there is more road walking or flatter terrain, but I don’t enjoy wearing them on steep, rocky east coast trails or narrow, angled trails.
-I don’t have enough stability in these conditions and find my ankles become sore towards the end of a long day.
+I don’t have enough stability in these conditions and find my ankles sore towards the end of a long day.

 Speedgoat 4 – Final Thoughts

-The Salomon Speedgoat 4 is a great long-distance hiking shoe.
-I have visions of road walking the Continental Divide Trail through New Mexico in 2009.
+The HOKA Speedgoat 4 is a great long-distance hiking shoe.
+I have visions of road-walking the Continental Divide Trail through New Mexico in 2009.
 These shoes would have been a dream on that trail.
-The soreness I experience on long hard-packed trails is all but eliminated in my HOKA trail runners.
+My HOKA trail runners eliminate the soreness I experience on long, hard-packed trails.

-These shoes are a great transition shoe that offers excellent traction in just about any type of technical terrain.
+These shoes are great transition shoe that offers excellent traction in just about any type of technical terrain.
 The Vibram rubber is sticky and grips well on rock, wet conditions, and any traditional trail.
-Most importantly, no other shoe touches the HOKA on hard-packed conditions over long distances.
+Most importantly, no other shoe touches the HOKA in hard-packed conditions over long distances.

 I have used the Speedgoat 4’s on short multi-day hikes, and they currently have about 100 miles on them.
 I’m looking forward to testing them on longer hikes this summer, and I expect them to be durable and hold up well in any condition since, after 100 miles, they still appear brand new.

-Select the button below for price comparisons, and consider making your purchase through Average Hiker.
+Select the button below for price comparisons, and consider purchasing through Average Hiker.

 - Comfort – HOKA makes one of the most comfortable shoes on the market for long-distance hiking and endurance running, and these shoes are no exception.